How to cook steak

 Best pan for steak

-Steaks need to be cooked in a roomy pan and if the pan isn’t big enough for all your steaks, don’t be tempted to squeeze them in anyway.
-Cook them one or two at a time then leave them to rest as you cook the remainder of your batch or cook a much thicker steak and carve it and divide the slices to serve.
-If you're in the market for a new piece of kit, read our full reviews of the best cast iron skillets, non-stick frying pan review and griddle pan review.
+Steaks should be cooked in a roomy pan – if a pan isn’t big enough for all your steaks, don’t be tempted to squeeze them in anyway.
+Cook them one or two at a time and leave them to rest as you cook the rest of your batch, or cook a much thicker steak and carve it and divide the slices to serve.
+If you're in the market for a new piece of kit, read our full reviews of the best cast iron skillets, non-stick frying pans and griddle pans.

 How to season steak

 Beef purists may prefer to take in the unadulterated, rich flavour of a quality steak by adding nothing more than a sprinkling of salt and a generous twist of pepper.
 Contrary to popular belief, seasoning your steak with salt ahead of time doesn't draw out the moisture but actually gives the steak time to absorb the salt and become more evenly seasoned throughout.
 Salt your steak in advance – 2 hrs for every 1cm of thickness.
 For a classic steak au poivre (peppered steak), sprinkle lots of cracked black pepper and sea salt on to a plate, then press the meat into the seasoning moments before putting it in the pan.